winneredush/winneredu.co.uk/pages/research_4.md

 # teaser              : "This step-by-step guide helps you to customize Feeling Responsive to your needs."
 header:
    image_fullwidth: "About_me.jpg"
-permalink           : "/voice_cloning/"
+permalink           : "/AI_avatar/"
 ---

 <h2 id="voice_cloning"><font size="5"><span style="color:blue">Voice Cloning</span></font></h2>

-Have you ever wondered what it would be like to have your own voice assistant that sounds just like you?
-Or to create a podcast with the voice of your favorite celebrity?
-Or to make your characters speak in any language with any emotion?
-Well, now we can, thanks to voice cloning.
-Voice cloning is a technology that can copy and modify any voice, using only a few seconds of speech.
-It can create realistic and natural-sounding voiceovers for various purposes, such as IVR, advertisements, audiobooks, and more.
-Here are some popular services: <a href="https://vocloner.com/">Vocloner</a>, <a href="https://www.resemble.ai/">Resemble AI</a>, <a href="https://murf.ai/voice-cloning">Murf</a>, and <a href="https://voice.ai/voice-cloning">Voice.AI</a>.
-<br><br>But, as such technology becomes easily available, how do we human listeners react to it?
-Importantly, such tools do have the potential to address the current research gap in AI voice perception studies in human-computer interaction: they yet construct comparable speech by AI and human speakers that resemble in terms of both vocal identity and vocal emotion.
+AI avatar in video is a technology that creates realistic and natural-looking digital characters that can speak and interact in videos using artificial intelligence.
+It can either copy the appearance and voice of a real person or generate a new persona from scratch.
+AI avatar in video has various applications, such as movies, games, virtual reality, education, marketing, and more.
+Some of the popular service providers for this technology are: DeepBrain AI, Yepic, Synthesia, Elai.io, and Voice.AI.
+However, the perception and effectiveness of AI avatar in video are still unclear and need further research.

 <div class="flex-video"><iframe width="1280" height="720" src="https://www.youtube.com/embed/nb3R30b-uhc" frameborder="0" allowfullscreen></iframe></div><!-- /.flex-video -->